 The summer months also mean that teenage drug use peak.
 Teens are more likely to try marijuana, hallucinogens, and inhalants during the summer, and drug abuse among teens peaks in June and July.

-What Parents Need To Know About Teenage Drivers
+What Parents Need To Know About Teenage Driver Laws In Washington State

 As a parent, it’s your responsibility to talk to your teenager about how to drive safely.
 It’s also up to you to make sure that you understand your legal rights and responsibilities before letting your teenager use your family vehicle or adding them to your car insurance.